SUSE-Cloud/suse-cloud-appliances/demos/HA/README.md

     and a shared SBD disk.
 *   Run [`/root/bin/setup-node-aliases.sh`](../../vagrant/provisioning/admin/setup-node-aliases.sh)
     to set aliases in Crowbar for the controller and compute nodes
-*   Create and apply a standard set of Crowbar proposals
+*   Create and apply a standard set of Crowbar proposals as described in detail below.

 If you prefer to perform any of these steps manually as part of the demo (e.g. creating the proposals and/or preparing the cloud for the